joshiparth1000/TinyMFT/README.md

 * ROOTFOLDER - Folder under which home folder of each account will be created
 * ROUTESFOLDER - Location of all camel routes
 * DUALAUTH - Enable dual authentication (true/false)
+* SECRET - Automatically generated secret key which encrypts the trust store and keystore password

+The logging can be configured using the log4j.properties file in the conf folder.

 ## Event driven model
 TinyMFT provides an event driven model wherein on events are generated during the lifecycle of a file transfer.
 A file transfer goes through the following stages in TinyMFT: